Four people.

 For the person whose home this is.

-Marcus moved into Room 3 at 47 Clapham High Street eight weeks ago.
-He doesn't want a property-management portal — he wants to know who his support worker is, what his plan says, and that someone's coming to look at the boiler.
+Marcus moved into Room 3 at 47 Clapham High Street, London three months ago.
+He doesn't want a property-management portal — he wants to know who his managing agent is, what his goals say, and that someone's coming to look at the boiler.
+When the engineer comes, Marcus sees it the moment Amara routes the job.
+When the work's done, his record reflects it.

-Sarah is a floating support worker covering five properties across South London.
+Sarah is a floating support worker with five active residents across four properties — London, Sheffield, Birmingham and Leeds.
 Habitrak gives her a caseload that's already triaged, a visit log that signs itself, and statutory paperwork she can finish on the bus home.

 One report, four phones, minutes apart.

 A boiler doesn't care whose phone it ends up on.
 Habitrak's job is to make sure it ends up on all of them, in the right order, with the right context.
-Here's the choreography.
+One timeline, four lenses — the same record, seen from each role's vantage point.

 Marcus reports the boiler.